rbtnn/vim-qfprediction/README.md

 # vim-qfprediction

 This plugin provides to tell you to which window for jumping when `:cnext`, `:cprevious` and selecting an error in the quickfix window.

 ## Functions

-### qfprediction#get()
+### qfprediction#get([{n}])
-Returns which window for jumping  when `:cnext`, `:cprevious` and selecting an error in the quickfix window.
+If {0} is 0 or not specified, returns which window for jumping when selecting an error in the quickfix window.
+If {0} is 1, returns which window for jumping when `:cnext`.
+If {0} is -1, returns which window for jumping when `:cprevious`.

 ```
-" Will open a file of the error at the window of the return value.
+" Will open a file of the error at the window of the return value when selecting an error in the quickfix window.
 echo qfprediction#get()
 " -> { 'winnr': 1, 'tabnr': 2, }

+" Will open a file of the error at new window when `:cprevious`.
+echo qfprediction#get(-1)
+" -> { 'split': v:true, }

-" Will open a file of the error at new window.
+" Will open a file of the error at new window when `:cnext`.
-echo qfprediction#get()
+echo qfprediction#get(1)
 " -> { 'split': v:true, }